 If you haven’t already noticed, my hair isn’t the most natural of all possible colors.
 What was I going to do to take care of my hair on my world cruise?
 Keep reading for some hair care tips that will help you on your next cruise.
+It does always help to have some top of the range salon products with you.
 Whether you’re going on a short cruise or a long world cruise like mine, these hair care tips will work for anyone.

 Preparing For A World Cruise